 Revenue Growth & Market Exposure

-Sun Life’s revenues have grown at a rate of 14% CAGR in the last five years.
-Strong market growth, the scale and global presence in key markets drove its business growth.
+Sun Life’s revenues have grown at a rate of 9% CAGR in the last five years.
+Strong market growth, scale, and global presence in key markets continue to drive business growth.
 The company witnessed strong growth in all local as well as international insurance markets.
-In the fourth quarter of 2019, the company announced its intention to acquire a majority stake in InfraRed Capital Partners, a global infrastructure equity manager in London.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|

-Sun Life is a leader in providing group benefits, group retirement services, and individual insurance and wealth management solutions.
-The company enjoys a leading position in attractive markets globally.
-It is favourably placed to gain from a growing middle-class segment and emerging trends in the Asian markets, expanding group benefits market in the U.S., and consolidation in the asset management industry.
-The recent coronavirus crisis has adversely affected the company’s sales in the Asian market which constitutes a major portion of its total revenue and the stock has significantly declined following the general market trend.
-However, dividend growth should be driven by earnings growth and cash flow from its business once normalcy returns.
+Sun Life is a leader in providing group benefits, group retirement services, individual insurance, and wealth management solutions.
+The company enjoys a leading position in key global markets.
+It is favorably placed to gain from a growing middle-class segment and emerging trends in the Asian markets.